Dr.-Ing. Bernd Rusteberg

 Home

-Water accounting and management studies on water availability and conflict potential are also of great importance with regard to the sustainable production of green hydrogen.
-This applies not only to potential hydrogen imports from arid regions such as NO-Brazil, North Africa and the Middle East with great potential for generating renewable energies, which are affected by extreme water scarcity and are already affected by conflicts in water use, but also specifically to production sites in Germany.
-As can be seen in the case of the TESLA factory in Brandenburg, water shortages during dry periods in summer can no longer be ruled out.
-Extreme weather conditions are expected to increase as a result of climate change.
-In many places, water scarcity is already leading to overuse of groundwater resources.
-This makes integrated water resources planning and risk assessment of alternative strategies and projects necessary, not least because the water requirements for the production of green hydrogen are considerable and, in principle, different water resources can be used.
-The production sites must therefore be chosen carefully.
+Water management studies on water availability and the potential for conflict are also of great importance with regard to the sustainable production of green hydrogen.
+This not only concerns potential hydrogen imports from dry regions such as Brazil, North Africa and the Middle East, which have great potential for generating renewable energies but are affected by extreme water scarcity and already affected by conflicts in water use, but also specifically concerns production sites for industrial plants in Germany.
+As can be seen in the case of the TESLA factory in Brandenburg, water shortages during the dry periods in summer can no longer be ruled out.